OUR SPONSORS

 Are dogs welcomed on the island?

 Most walking areas, Wapato State Greenway, public beaches and farm stands allow dogs but require pets be on leash.
 Howell Territorial Park does not permit pets due to maintenance upkeep, wildlife safety and organic gardens in close proximity to its boundaries.
+Not all the farm stands allow dogs, even on leashes.
+Please check with each farm for their individual policy.

 Do you have a calendar of seasonal produce availability?